azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequestsPilot.md

-# Submitting CCOA Requests for Pilot Services
+# Submitting CCOA Requests for QCS Services

 <!--![alt text](media/E2E_Pilot.png)-->

-When submitting a CCOA exception, pilot services will navigate to the SafeFly home page and create a new request.
+When submitting a CCOA exception, QCS services will navigate to the SafeFly home page and create a new request.
 During a CCOA period, a banner will be displayed at the top of the page indicating that there is a CCOA in effect along with a link to the CCOA documentation.

 ![alt text](media/SF_1.png)